Matt--/nwen304-postgres-heroku/README.md

-# nwen304-postgres-heroku
+# nwen438-postgres-heroku
-Example of a simple web application with a postgres backend
+Example of a simple javascript web application with a postgres backend